QuintenCoucke/QuintenCoucke.github.io/_pages/cv.md

 redirect_from:
   - /resume
 ---
 {% include base_path %}

-<br/><br/>
+Download my CV in .pdf formate here: [CV2023](/files/CV2023.pdf)
 <br/><br/>

 * Born in Knokke-Heist, 15th December 1994
 * Currently living in Zulte (9870)
-* Curious and versatile researcher with a mind for technology and the future.
+* Curious and versatile researcher with a mind for technology and the future

 Education
 ======
-* B.S. in Biochemistry and Biotechnology, Katholic University Leuven devidion Kortrijk (KULAK), 2012-2016
+* B.S. in Biochemistry and Biotechnology, KU Leuven division Kortrijk (KULAK), 2012-2016
 * M.S. in Biochemistry, KU Leuven, 2016-2018 (Master thesis: Studying multimerization of Integrase during HIV infection using a FLIM-based FRET phasor analysis)
 * Ph.D in Biochemistry, KU Leuven, 2018-2023 (expected June 2023))